Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 To untie the ropes that bound his legs, he would have to raise his body, but currently Sera was on top of him, sticking close to him in an exhausted state.

-「Big sis Sera, I’m sorry.」
+"Big sis Sera, I’m sorry."

-「Ah?」
+"Ah?"

 Putting his arms at Sera’s sides, he pulled her body to him, pulled out his penis, and shifted her to the side.